wmde/fundraising-banners-until-2022/README.md

 Changes to the code base while the preview is running should be reflected via hot reload.

-## Linting the sources
+## Check the sources

-To verify the code is up to our coding standards.
+To verify the code is correct and up to our coding standards.
 These tests will also be run, and have to pass, in CI.

+    docker-compose run js-build npm run test
     docker-compose run js-build npm run lint:js
     docker-compose run js-build npm run lint:css